- Endoscopic Thoracic Sympathectomy (ETS) surgery is a last resort procedure that helps control excessive sweating of the hands, face, and underarms.

 In layperson terms: a surgeon interrupts the signals from the spinal column to the sweat glands, subsequently stopping perspiration.

-While under general anaesthesia a tiny camera is inserted into the chest under the armpit to provide a clear view of the main sympathetic trunk.
+While under general anesthesia a tiny camera is inserted into the chest under the armpit to provide a clear view of the main sympathetic trunk.
 During the surgery, a lung must be collapsed to provide the surgeon with room to disconnect the nerve paths.

 This procedure is permanent; there have been no successful reversal procedures reported.